-In Guelph, fireworks displays are permitted on:
+In Guelph, fireworks displays are allowed on private property on:

 - The day before and the day of Victoria Day